Cycling74/RNBOMetasound/README.md

 *This is experimental software—use at your own risk, and know that anything in this repository could change in the future.*

-This repository will help you create a custom node for a MetaSounds graph in Unreal Engine 5.3+ using RNBO's cpp source export.
+This repository will help you create a custom node for a MetaSounds graph in Unreal Engine 5.3+ using RNBO's c++ source export.

 In addition to a node which will hold your RNBO export, this repository will also build utility nodes, like a `Transport` node which will help you utilize RNBO's built-in transport within your MetaSounds graph.